2ndQuadrant/pglogical/README.md

 the `pglogical` output plugin is compatible across different PostgreSQL versions and can even be consumed by non-PostgreSQL clients.

-Becuse logical decoding is used, only the changed rows are sent on the wire.
+Because logical decoding is used, only the changed rows are sent on the wire.
 There's no index change data, no vacuum activity, etc transmitted.

 The use of a replication slot means that the change stream is reliable and